This Air Plant Care Routine Is a Breeze

 Safety: Nontoxic

-Native to tropical regions of North and South America, most Tillandsia aren’t hardy in USDA zones lower than 9.
-When considering how to take care of an air plant, keep in mind that those with the greenest foliage are usually rainforest varieties, while silver types are more likely to be desert dwellers.
+Native to tropical regions of North and South America, most Tillandsia are hardy in USDA zones 9 and higher.
+When considering how to take care of air plants, keep in mind that those with the greenest foliage are usually rainforest varieties, while silver types are more likely to be desert dwellers, so different air plant types can have different needs.

 Selecting Soil for Air Plants

-How do air plants grow without soil?
-As mentioned above, these amazing little houseplants typically don’t require soil since the trichomes on their foliage absorb all the moisture and nutrients they need.
-However, the so-called “paddle” types like T. cyanea and T. lindenii tend to do best when planted in a fast-draining medium, such as an orchid mix containing chipped bark or a standard potting mix with additional pine needles to improve aeration.
+These amazing little houseplants typically don’t require soil since the trichomes on their foliage absorb the moisture and nutrients they need.
+However, the so-called “paddle” types like T. cyanea and T. lindenii do best when planted in a fast-draining medium, such as an orchid mix containing chipped bark or a standard potting mix with additional pine needles to improve aeration.

 Care for air plants varies based on whether they are rainforest or desert species.
-The thin-leaved green rainforest types prefer partial sun, filtered sun, or bright indirect light.
-Meanwhile, thick-leaved silver desert varieties might be able to tolerate full sun.
+The thin-leaved, green rainforest types, like T. cyanea, prefer partial sun, filtered sun, or bright indirect light.
+Meanwhile, thick-leaved silver desert varieties, like T. xerographica, might be able to tolerate full sun.

-If you are unsure of the preferences of your particular species, steer a middle course and try setting it on an east-facing windowsill where it receives only morning sun.
-You also should be able to please most Tillandsia varieties by placing them near a south-facing window with a sheer curtain between them and possibly damaging midday rays.
+If you are unsure of the best lighting for your particular species, steer a middle course and try setting it on an east-facing windowsill, table, or shelf where it receives only morning sun.
+You can also please most Tillandsia varieties by placing them near a south-facing window with a sheer curtain that protects them from midday rays.

-Because they require little other care, the question of how to grow air plants largely centers around watering.
-You can spray your Tillandsia heavily a couple of times per week, preferably with room-temperature rainwater or spring water, each of which can supply nutrients, too.
-Alternatively, soak them in a lukewarm bowl of water for up to 12 hours once per week, turning them upside down to dry afterward.
+Learning how to water air plants is fairly simple: You can generously mist your Tillandsia with water a couple of times per week, preferably with room-temperature rainwater or spring water, both of which can supply nutrients.
+Alternatively, watering air plants can be accomplished by soaking them in a lukewarm bowl of water for up to 12 hours once per week, turning them upside down to dry afterward.

-There are some exceptions that shouldn’t soak, though.
+There are some varieties that shouldn’t soak, though.
 Bulbous air plant types should be dunked briefly and shaken every other day instead.
 Those with unusually fine or fuzzy foliage should only be misted every other week.
-Whichever way you water your air plants, do so only enough that they completely dry out again within 4 hours.
-Additionally, the containers they’re returned to after watering shouldn’t enclose them enough to prevent air movement.
 As for “paddle” types, irrigate them as you would orchids, and water their potting mix a couple of times per week.
+Whichever way you water your air plants, ensure they completely dry out again within 4 hours.

 During spring and summer only, fertilize air plants once a month.
 For soilless plants, use a quarter of the amount of fertilizer recommended on the packaging.
 For plants growing in orchid bark, use half of the recommended fertilizer amount.
 In all cases, the plant food and fertilizer should contain no boron, copper, or zinc.

-From spring through autumn, your air plants should receive warm temperatures up to 80 degrees Fahrenheit.
-In winter, move them to a location with temperatures nearer to 60 degrees Fahrenheit.
-This cooler “season” reportedly helps spur them into blooming, which most often occurs in late winter or midsummer.
+From spring through autumn, air plants should live in warm temperatures up to 80 degrees Fahrenheit.
+In winter, move them to a location with temperatures closer to 60 degrees Fahrenheit.
+The cooler temperature helps spur them into blooming, which most often occurs in late winter or midsummer.

-When taking care of air plants, keep in mind that the green rainforest varieties require high humidity.
-Therefore, you may want to place rainforest types atop a humidity tray, in a bathroom, or near a sink.
-Silver varieties tend to be desert dwellers, so they can usually get by with less humidity.
+Keep in mind that the green rainforest varieties, like T.cyanea, require high humidity.
+Therefore, you may want to place these types atop a humidity tray, in a bathroom, or near a sink.
+Silver varieties tend to be desert dwellers, so they can get by with less humidity.

-Because Tillandsia only blooms once before going into a gradual decline, it will generally produce offsets (called pups) around its base after flowering, and these can carry on once the original plant fades away.
-If you prefer, you can leave those in place to eventually form a clump, or you can detach some of the progeny to share with others.
+Because Tillandsias only bloom once before going into a gradual decline, they will produce offsets (called pups) around their base after flowering—these can carry on once the original plant fades away.
+If you prefer, you can leave those in place to eventually form a clump or you can detach some of the progeny to share with others.

 Safety Considerations

-Air plants aren’t toxic to either pets or people, but they could potentially present a choking hazard to young children or pets.
-It’s best to keep them out of reach of children and animals for this reason.
-Hanging them in glass globes or a similar hanging container may be the best option for you in this case, but ensure that they are well secured so they don’t fall or break.
+Air plants aren’t toxic to either pets or people, but they can potentially present a choking hazard, so keep them out of reach of children and animals.
+Hanging air plants in glass globes or a similar hanging container is a good option in this case, but ensure that they are well secured so they don’t fall or break.

 Potential Pests and Diseases

-You can soak most air plants for up to 12 hours, as long as your home is arid enough that they will dry out within 4 hours afterward.
+You can soak most air plants for up to 12 hours, as long as your home is arid enough that they will completely dry out within 4 hours afterward.
 Setting the plant on a paper or cloth towel after watering can speed the drying process.
+It’s also a good idea to turn it upside down to dry so water doesn’t continue to sit on its leaves.

 Looking for more low-maintenance houseplants?
 Check out our guides on caring for snake plant, jade plant, and peace lily.